 Through the DSDVBD, the State of New York aims to assist service-disabled veterans in playing a greater role in the economy of the state and to provide additional assistance and support to disabled veterans to better equip them to form and expand small businesses, thereby enabling them to realize the American dream they fought to protect.
-New York State Executive Law Article 17-B governs requirements for the participation of SDVOBs in New York State contracting.
+Veterans’ Services Law Article 3 governs requirements for the participation of SDVOBs in New York State contracting.

 The Hudson River Park Trust’s overall SDVOB goal is 6% which is satisfied through its award of contracts, subcontracts and direct procurement of purchases to SDVOBs.
 The Trust establishes goals for the participation of certified SDVOBs in the award and performance of goods and services under contract with the Trust to ensure maximum opportunities for SDVOBs.

 SDVOB Quarterly Online Utilization Report – January 2023

 Services purchased by the Trust include, but are not limited to, architectural, engineering, construction management, marine construction, concrete, building construction (general contracting, mechanical, electrical, plumbing, steel, carpentry, etc.), landscaping, irrigation, stone materials, demolition, carting, pest control, office supply, IT equipment and services, equipment rental, tools and more.

 Doing Business with the Hudson River Park Trust: